Grohnde Nuclear Power Plant: History

 Construction of the plant began in 1975.
 The plant was built by PreussenElektra and Gemeinschaftskraftwerk Weser GmbH, with each company having a 50% share in the project.

 Construction was completed in 1984 and the reactor reached first criticality the same year.
 Commercial electricity generation began on February 1st, 1985.

 In 2003, ownership of the plant was transferred to E.ON Energie AG and Stadtwerke Bielefeld.

-In 2021 the plant exceeded 400 TWh of total low-carbon electricity output since it was connected to the grid.
+In 2021 the plant's reactor exceeded 400 TWh of total low-carbon electricity output since it was connected to the grid, being the first nuclear reactor in the world to reach this milestone.
 As such, during its period of operation, the plant has prevented 400 million tons of emissions.
+In theory, the electricity produced by the plant during its lifetime could have powered the entirety of Germany for almost a year.

 The plant ceased power operation on 31 December 2021 as part of Germany's phaseout of nuclear power.

 The plant is currently undergoing decommissioning, which is expected to be completed around 2036.